vagvalas/plugin.video.seren/README.md

 https://github.com/nixgates/plugin.video.seren/issues/949#issuecomment-2498755711
 For some reason a lot of people still needed a Seren with Python-2 suppport for Nvidia Shields or old tv-boxes

-2.2.5 Fixes this but its a bit slow
+2.2.6 Fixes the behaviour of not playing , non playable sources, by skipping them, should work faster now 2.2.5 Fixes this but its a bit slow

 ## BUGS

-Found out that if the source selected is not playable (as you cant know before selecting it) it hangs there, as no prompt appearing as the new 3.0.1 version for selecting manually a playable file (as there isn't any playable files :P) and had to be skipped.
+~~Found out that if the source selected is not playable (as you cant know before selecting it) it hangs there, as no prompt appearing as the new 3.0.1 version for selecting manually a playable file (as there isn't any playable files :P) and had to be skipped.~~
--Working right now on a fix for that behaviour :P
+-Working right now on a fix for that behaviour :P FIXED.
+2.2.6

 ## License